WBAM-FM

-WBAM-FM/98.9 ("Bama Country 98.9") is a country music formatted radio station that serves the Montgomery Metropolitan Area, broadcasting on the FM band at a frequency of 98.9 MHz and licensed to Montgomery, Alabama.
+WBAM-FM (98.9 MHz "Bama Country 98.9") is a country music formatted radio station that serves the Montgomery Metropolitan Area, licensed to Montgomery, Alabama.
 The station is locally owned and operated by Bluewater Broadcasting Company, LLC.
 The station's transmitter is located in the town of Grady, Alabama.
 The station's studios are located on Wall St. in Midtown Montgomery.
 WBAM also participates in Montgomery rating survey by Arbitron (Market #150) and is monitored by Mediabase.

 History

 Circa 1960, the 98.9 frequency was home to easy listening-formatted WFMI.

 Pre-Bama Country

 WBAM was also known as "Oldies 98"; and then "Star 98.9", a Top 40 formatted station, in the late-1990s and early-2000s.

 The birth of Bama Country

 In April 2004 John Garrett announced on air, "he wanted to play an Alan Jackson record instead".
 That's when Bama Country was born.
 WBAM-FM has held on to its heritage call letters while returning to its roots as a country music formatted radio station.
 The station is still imaged on-air (although not exclusively) as "The Big BAM in Montgomery".

 During the first three years as "Bama Country" the station put on a series of concerts known as "The Bama Country Birthday Bash" with many of today's top country music artists.